hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 ---

-The `rule` block supports the following:
+A `rule` block supports the following:

 * `rule_id` - (Required) Identifier for the managed rule.